 What is Plasti Dip?

-Plasti Dip is a PVC based paint that was invented for an entirely different purpose from that which it is now world famous for.
-It is now used by car enthusiasts to paint their cars all kinds of different colours, black out chrome trim, and paint rims.
-What is fascinating is how the product came to be an international brand, which was not as a result of an expensive marketing campaign, but through the word of mouth means that we now call social media.
+Plasti Dip is a PVC-based paint that was invented for an entirely different purpose from that which it is now world famous for.
+It is now used by car enthusiasts to paint their cars all kinds of different colors, blackout chrome trim, and paint rims.
+What is fascinating is how the product came to be an international brand, which was not as a result of an expensive marketing campaign, but instead brought to popularity through the word of mouth or social media.

-The internet is now crammed with websites and videos showing the amazing things that can be done with this very simple product and website articles like this one that explains how to Plasti Dip rims and other Plasti Dip do-it-yourself tips and advice.
+The internet is now crammed with websites and videos that show the amazing things that can be done with this very simple product, along with DIY tips and other helpful advice.